 The words signs and symbol are derived from the Greek word "symbolon".
 Knowing the history associated with these words is important in understanding the concept of design and its origin in reference to humanity.
 In early Greek culture it was custom to break a vase or plate into pieces at the end of certain private gatherings or meetings.
 Each participant would then keep a fragment of the original object as evidence of their being present.
 The piece would later serve as proof that they participated in the assembly and was witness to the event.
-The pieces would be then reassembled at the beginning of the next conclave in order to prove that the person in possession of the piece participated in the first or earlier meetings.
+The pieces would be then reassembled at the beginning of the next conclave to prove that the person in possession of the piece participated in the first or earlier meetings.
 Each served as a symbol* describing and identifying the owner of the piece as sharing a common belief, experience or activity.

 symbol |ˈsimbəl|